 Writing to Your Donor’s Family

-If you need further assistance writing to your donor’s family, please call LifeSource at 612-800-6100 or toll-free at 1-888-536-6283.
+If you need further assistance, please call LifeSource at 612-800-6100 or toll-free at 1-888-536-6283 and request to speak to one of our Donor Family Advocates.

-Letter Writing FAQs
+Letter writing FAQs

 You may choose to write at any time after your transplant; there is no required “waiting period.”